 As Music Director of the Center for Contemporary Opera in New York, she returns to Avignon, France this June conducting William Mayer's "A Death in the Family" in a production that swept all the awards at the Armel Opera Festival in Hungary last October.
 She also premiered and recorded Michael Dellaira's the Secret Agent for CCO in New York, Szeged and Avignon.

-Recent credits elsewhere include Madama Butterfly with Opera Santa Barbara; Matrimonio Segreto in Pittsburgh; Our Town, The Ballad of Baby Doe and an upcoming production of Susannah with Opera Idaho as the Music Director of their Made in America Series; and the suite from Ricky Ian Gordon's the Grapes of Wrath with Anchorage Opera.
-Orchestral engagements have included Symphony Silicon Valley, the Dayton Philharmonic, the Bochumer Symphoniker in Germany, and The Little Orchestra Society in New York.
-At the beginning of her career, Sara Jobin led the Toledo Symphony in one piece on a children's concert.
+Recent credits elsewhere include Madama Butterfly with Opera Santa Barbara; Matrimonio Segreto in Pittsburgh; Our Town, The Ballad of Baby Doe, Susannah with Opera Idaho as the Music Director of their Made in America Series; and the suite from Ricky Ian Gordon's the Grapes of Wrath with Anchorage Opera.
+Orchestral engagements have included the Toledo Symphony and Opera, the Symphony Silicon Valley, the Dayton Philharmonic, the Bochumer Symphoniker in Germany, and The Little Orchestra Society in New York.

 Maestra Jobin's repertoire project, Different Voice Opera Project, founded in 2008 with Carol Gilligan, presented a workshop of its first opus last summer.
 Pearl by Amy Scurria will be performed and workshopped in North Carolina, Massachusetts and Shanghai this year. www.dvop.info